Opioid receptors reveal a discrete cellular mechanism of endosomal G protein activation

 Abstract

-Many GPCRs initiate a second phase of G protein-mediated signaling from endosomes, which inherently requires an increase in G protein activity on the endosome surface.
-G s -coupled GPCRs are thought to achieve this by internalizing and allosterically activating cognate G proteins again on the endosome membrane.
-Here we demonstrate that the μ-opioid receptor (MOR), a G i -coupled GPCR, increases endosomal G protein activity in a different way.
-Leveraging conformational biosensors, we resolve the subcellular activation dynamics of endogenously expressed MOR and G i/o -subclass G proteins.
-We show that MOR activation triggers a transient increase of active-state G i/o on the plasma membrane that is followed by a prolonged increase on endosomes.
-Contrary to the G s -coupled GPCR paradigm, however, we show that the MOR-induced increase of active-state G i/o on endosomes requires neither internalization of MOR nor activation of MOR in the endosome membrane.
-We propose a distinct and additional cellular mechanism for GPCR-triggered elevation of G protein activity on endosomes that is mediated by regulated trafficking of the activated G protein rather than its activating GPCR.
+Many GPCRs initiate a second phase of G protein-mediated signaling from endosomes.
+This inherently requires the GPCR to increase cognate G protein activity on the endosome surface.
+G s -coupled GPCRs are thought to achieve this by internalizing and mediating a second round of allosteric coupling to G proteins on the endosome membrane.
+Here, we provide evidence that the μ-opioid receptor (MOR), a G i -coupled GPCR, is able to increase endosomal G protein activity in a different way.
+Leveraging conformational biosensors, we show that MOR activation triggers a transient increase of active-state G i/o on the plasma membrane that is followed by a prolonged increase on endosomes.
+Contrary to the G s -coupled GPCR paradigm, however, we show that the MOR-induced increase of active-state G i/o on endosomes requires neither internalization of MOR nor the presence of activated MOR in the endosome membrane.
+We propose a distinct and additional cellular mechanism of endosomal signaling by G i/o that is communicated through trafficking of the activated G protein rather than its activating GPCR.

 Article activity feed